Ray Animation

 8-Day Deadline

 Day 1-2: theme sketches and sync markers.
 Day 3-5: full arrangement, all instruments tracked.
 Day 6-7: sound design and foley.
 Day 8: final mix and cinema delivery.
-No buffer days, no safety net.
+No revision buffer.

 Frame-by-Frame Sync

-Most film scores run on a click track and the picture editors deal with it.
-Not here.
-I placed markers by hand in Pro Tools and bent the tempo to match Ray's animation.
+This score is tempo-mapped to Ray's animation instead of sitting on a fixed click.
+I placed markers by hand in Pro Tools and bent the tempo to match his movement.
 When he speeds up, the music speeds up.
 So when you watch it, the music feels like part of Ray, not something pasted on top.

 Three Feedback Rounds